goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 3. Demonstration that a single unsupervised language model can perform multiple NLP tasks without task-specific training
 4. Evidence that model performance scales in a log-linear fashion with model size

-The paper shows that GPT-2 achieves state-of-the-art results on 7 out of 8 tested language modeling datasets in a zero-shot setting.
+The paper shows that GPT-2 achieves state-of-the-art results on 7 out of 8 tested Language Modeling datasets in a zero-shot setting.
 It also demonstrates promising zero-shot performance on tasks like reading comprehension, summarization, translation, and question answering without any task-specific fine-tuning.

 This work represents a significant step toward building more general NLP systems that can learn to perform tasks from naturally occurring demonstrations in text, rather than requiring task-specific datasets and architectures for each application.